Species die out naturally, but it's happening faster than ever before.

 The introduction of so-called livestock to areas where there were none previously (often starting with colonization) causes a cascade of ongoing impacts on native species.

-- Elk: Ranchers claim that native tule elk, nearly wiped out in California before being reintroduced, should be removed as an “invasive” species” to leave grasslands for cattle ranching.
+Elk: Ranchers claim that native tule elk, nearly wiped out in California before being reintroduced, should be removed as an “invasive” species” to leave grasslands for cattle ranching and dairy operations.

 Other casualties of the natural world include: